Here are some common questions about dragonflies:

 - How long have dragonflies been around?

 - About 300 million years.
-Huge dragonflies were flying when dinosaurs roamed the earth.
+Huge dragonflies, with wing spans up to 30 inches, were flying when dinosaurs roamed the earth.

 - Where do dragonflies live?